Neon2077/SmartBrella-Hub---Ohmigos/README.md

 ---

 ## ✅ Proposed Solution
 We propose a Smart Umbrella Station powered by ESP32 that enables students to conveniently borrow and return umbrellas using their student card (simulated with buttons in this prototype).
 The system automatically tracks umbrella availability at each station, records borrow/return times with RTC, and detects overdue returns.
 To enhance accountability and user experience, students receive real-time WhatsApp notifications (borrow, return, overdue) via CallMeBot.
-The station integrates an LCD display, RGB LED indicators, and a servo-based locking mechanism for smooth and secure automation.
+The station integrates an LCD display, RGB LED indicators, camera and a servo-based locking mechanism for smooth and secure automation.
 A mobile app is provided to let students check umbrella availability across stations in real time, reducing uncertainty and improving campus convenience.

 ---